-76. The Transport (Scotland) Act 2019 allows

-Regional Transport Partnerships (RTPs) to hold

-reserves.
-SPT in its annual accounts now

-reports a general fund reserve, renewal and

-repair fund, insurance fund and capital fund.
-We

-have reviewed the accounting treatment

-associated with those reserves and concluded

-that it is in accordance with the relevant guidance

-and standards.
+69. The Transport (Scotland) Act 2019 allows Regional Transport Partnerships (RTPs) to hold reserves.
+SPT in its annual accounts now reports a general fund reserve, renewal and repair fund, insurance fund and capital fund.
+We have reviewed the accounting treatment associated with those reserves and concluded that it is in accordance with the relevant guidance and standards.

-object to the accounts and consideration and signing of the audited accounts.
+Qualitative aspects of accounting practices and financial reporting to the accounts and consideration and signing of the audited accounts.